Chapter 1 - Hacked documents

 Please note: I have blackened out the names and phone numbers as shown on AFP Evidence File No 8 for security reasons.
 The AFP has copies of the clear file notes.

-On 29 October 1993, before Graham Schorer and I signed our two arbitration agreements on 21 April 1993, Graham Schorer at his Melbourne Golden Messenger Courier Service and my business, Cape Bridgewater holiday camp, still had problems sending faxes between our respective offices.
+On 29 October 1993, two weeks before Casualties of Telstra (COT spokesperson), Graham Schorer and I signed our two Fast Track Settlement Proposals (FTSP), which Telstra (the defendants), the then assessor and administrator to the (FTSP) forced the four claimants including me to abandon and sign Telstra's highly legalistic arbitration agreements on 21 April 1994, we asked all parties if we could have our fax lines checked for security purposes.
+All parties agreed.
+Two weeks before all parties agreed to this fax testing process, Graham Schorer, at his Melbourne Golden Messenger Courier Service and me at my business, Cape Bridgewater holiday camp, had had problems sending faxes between our respective offices.
 This Telstra internal FOI document, K01489, confirms that while Telstra was testing my Mitsubishi fax machine (using the COT spokesperson's office as the testing base), the noted:

 ‘During testing the Mitsubishi fax machine some alarming patterns of behaviour was noted”.
 This document further goes on to state: “…Even on calls that were tampered with the fax machine displayed signs of locking up and behaving in a manner not in accordance with the relevant CCITT Group fax rules.
 Even if the page was sent upside down the time and date and company name should have still appeared on the top of the page, it wasn’t’